 Rhino horn is in high demand in some Asian countries, where people use it for Traditional Chinese Medicine.
 Healers mix rhino horn with other natural ingredients to treat fever or relieve symptoms of arthritis and gout.
 Other historical uses include hallucinations, high blood pressure, typhoid, snakebite, food poisoning and even spiritual possession.

 CITES banned the international trade in rhino horn in 1977, but it still fetches huge profits illegally.
 At its peak, rhino horn was worth more than gold or cocaine, selling for up to $65,000 per kg.
 In recent years the price has dropped to close to $25,000 per kg.
-While this is good news, it may also cause new challenges as horn becomes accessible to a wider customer base.
+While this is good news, it may also cause new challenges as the horn becomes accessible to a wider customer base.

 The World Wildlife Fund reports that Asia and Africa were home to around 500,000 rhinos at the start of the 20th century.
 By 1970, their numbers had dwindled to just 70,000.
 Today, only about 27,000 rhinos remain in the wild.